 I came across my first monkey within moments of alighting the cab.
 It was a good start as the monkeys seemed mostly content to just sit about minding their own business, groom each other, look incredibly cute, snuggle their young (even more incredibly cute if that were possible) or eat what they had foraged from the trees.

 Serving as a big green lung for Penang, the Botanic Gardens are lovely with walking tracks, trails and paths which take you through lush rain forests, around clusters of bamboo, past lily ponds and waterfalls, over old bridges and around topiary trees and the very peculiar Cannon Ball trees.
 As it is also home to the monkeys, you get to see them in their natural environment, climbing trees and structures, playing, living in their family groups, interacting and being highly social.

 There are signs posted everywhere throughout the gardens requesting you DO NOT FEED the monkeys.
-It’s not good for them and it is not good for us as it makes the monkeys trusting, dependent and in turn aggressive which can unfortunately make their sweet demeanor suddenly appear as an ape-shit version of bad cop monkey/bad cop monkey.
+It’s not good for them and it is not good for us as it makes the monkeys trusting, dependent and in turn aggressive.
 Remember, these are wild animals.

 Fact: It is my fate to have to occasionally spend time around stupid people!

-It seems there will always be one or two who will completely ignore the rules or signs and case in point was the person on this day who not only fed the monkeys (in a self-absorbed act to attract more monkeys around him for his #shit-for-brains photo opportunity), but then teased the monkeys by withholding the food to make them jump.
+It seems there will always be the one or two who completely ignore all rules or signage and case in point was the person who on this day who not only fed the monkeys (in a self-absorbed act to attract more monkeys around him for his #shit-for-brains photo opportunity), but then teased the monkeys by withholding the food to make them jump.

 Fact: Monkeys do not tolerate stupid humans!